eclipse-che4z/che-che4z-lsp-for-hlasm/clients/vscode-hlasmplugin/README.md

 The macro tracer functionality allows you to track the process of assembling HLASM code.
 It lets you see step-by-step how macros are expanded and displays values of variable symbols at different points during the assembly process.
 You can also set breakpoints in problematic sections of your conditional assembly code.

 The macro tracer is not a debugger.
-It cannot debug running executables, only track the compilation process.
+It cannot debug running executables, it only tracks the compilation process.

 ### Configuring the Macro Tracer

 1. Open your workspace.
-2. In the left sidebar, click the bug icon to open the debugging panel (Ctrl + Shift + D).
+2. In the left sidebar, click the bug icon to open the debugging panel (`Ctrl + Shift + D`).
 3. Select `create a launch.json file`.
-   A "select environment" prompt displays.
-4. Enter **HLASM Macro tracer**.
-   Your workspace is now configured for macro tracing.
+   File `launch.json` opens with pre-filled configuration and your workspace is now configured for macro tracing.

 ### Using the Macro Tracer

-To run the macro tracer, open the file that you want to trace.
-Then press **F5** to open the debugging panel and start the debugging session.
+To run the macro tracer, open the file you want to trace.
+Then press **`F5`** to open the debugging panel and start the debugging session.

 When the tracer stops at a macro or COPY instruction, you can select **step into** to open the macro or COPY file, or **step over** to skip to the next line.